nimbal/nimbalwear/README.md

 # Changes by version

+v0.21.9
+- bug fix: resolved errors when no sleep is detected

 v0.21.8
 - update version dependencies for numpy < 2, matplotlib < 3.9
 - bug fix: resolved start_time inaccuracy for Axivity devices when using fractional timestamps